 N Specifies a fixed repeat count, where N is a non-negative integer.
 Repeat counts are only allowed after ?, ], or a letter; eg. ?9.

-M-N Specifies a variable repeat count, where M and N are optional non-negative integers indicating the minimum and maximum counts.
+M-N Specifies a variable repeat count.
+M and N are optional non-negative integers indicating the minimum and maximum counts.
 If M is missing then 0 is assumed, and if N is missing then infinity is assumed.
 Note that * is equivalent to ?-.

 <...> Any repeat count can be enclosed in angle brackets; eg. <2-5>.
 This form of a repeat count is necessary when using a numeric lexicon (where digits are valid "letters").